Scalable Kernelization for Maximum Independent Sets: Detailed Results

 Here, we provide detailed results of our experiments.
 In addition to the time to reach a \quasikernel{}, we also provide the time it takes to reach a full kernel.
 We do this by first applying our algorithm as described throughout the paper to find a \quasikernel.
 We then apply the remaining reductions by running sequentially and disabling the inexact reduction pruning technique described in Section~\ref{sec:diminishing}.

-In the comparisons to the other algorithms, we also provide columns for a ``same size comparison''.
+In the comparisons to \vcsolver{}, we also provide columns for a ``same size comparison''.
 This is found by logging the current time and size throughout the algorithms.
 When comparing two algorithms with different kernel sizes, the time column of the same size comparison then reports the first time stamp at which the algorithm with the smaller kernel size logged a size smaller than (or equal to) the final size of the algorithm with the larger kernel.

-The implementation by Chang~\etal{} uses 32 bit integers as edge identifiers, so they cannot process graphs with large numbers of edges.
+The implementation by Chang~\etal{} uses 32-bit integers as edge identifiers, so they cannot process graphs with $2^{32}\approx4.29$B or more edges.
 Respective entries in the tables are marked with a star~(*).
-As our algorithm uses their \lineartime{} implementation as a preprocessing steps, for graphs with too many edges, we use the original graph as input to our algorithm instead of the kernel found by \lineartime{}.
+As our algorithm uses their \lineartime{} implementation as a preprocessing step, for graphs with too many edges, we use the original graph as input to our algorithm instead of the kernel found by \lineartime{}.